Master of Social Work

 Requirements for Graduation

-- A minimum of 90 quarter units of designated graduate courses as approved on the petition for advancement to candidacy.
-Seventy-seven of the quarter units must be completed at this university (with the exception of MSW course work from an accredited program);
+- A minimum of 60 semester units of designated graduate courses as approved on the petition for advancement to candidacy;

 - A grade point average of at least 3.0 ("B");